USC Master of Social Work

 We require all new students to attend orientation sessions that introduce you to campus resources, support services, curriculum, financial aid, field instruction and technology.
 An international student adviser also is available to help foreign students become oriented to the school.

 Yes.
-Around the University Park campus, USC Housing Services offers a wide variety of housing options for graduate students, from residence halls to apartments.
+Graduate student housing is offered to graduate students in LA at the University Park Campus.
+USC Housing Services offers a wide variety of housing options for graduate students, from residence halls to apartments.
 Most MSW students do not live in university housing since the Los Angeles area has numerous interesting communities in which to live, many within a reasonable commuting distance from USC.
 If you decide to apply for housing, we recommend that you meet the Priority Deadline for the MSW program so that you can receive your admission decision as early as possible — housing applications may only be submitted once you have been admitted to USC.

 Practicum Education